Tracardi/tracardi-api/docs/resources/ga4_tracker_resource.md

 3. In the left-hand column, click Data Streams
 4. Select a data stream from the list
 5. Your code will appear in the top right-hand corner of the page.
 For GA4 users, the codes start with “G.”
-6. Copy the code and paste to the Tracardi Resource Form.

-## Google Universal Analytics ID

-If you are a Universal Analytics user:

-1. Open Google Analytics
-2. Click the ‘Admin’ tab
-3. In the left-hand column, click Tracking Info
-4. Click ‘Tracking Code’
-5. Your code will be available here.
-For Universal Analytics users, the codes start with “UA.”
-6. Copy the code and paste to the Tracardi Resource Form.
+6. Copy the code and paste to the Tracardi Resource Form into __measurement_id__.
+7. Find on the page Secret API Keys in Events section and click on it.
+8. If you do not see the key click __create__ in the upper right corner.
+9. Give a key a name
+10. Save it.
+11. Now you should see the API KEY, copy it into API Key (__api_key__) field in the Tracardi Resource Form